Bios-Marcel/stasi-blog/README.md

 ### Future

 I might add the option to write posts with Markdown.
-My main goal was the ability to write posts with HTML, but as that kinda comes for free, Markdown will be an add-on.
+My main goal was the ability to write posts with HTML, but as that basically comes for free, Markdown will be an add-on.